SciMed/style-guide/README.md

 * Do not write iterators to generate tests; they make debugging more difficult (all of the tests share line numbers and the `it` description block).
 Or consider printing a custom error message to give more information about which test is failing. [see example](samples/specs/iterators.md)
   * It's okay to not be DRY if repetition of code improves readability.
 * Use factories rather than fixtures
-* Use linting with FactoryGirl
+* Use linting with FactoryGirl/Bot
 * Use `described_class` rather than the class name inside the top-level describe block. [see example](samples/specs/described_class.md)
 * Avoid redefining major parts of the application in tests.
 For example, don't re-define Rails.development?
 * Follow the whitespace guide [here](https://github.com/SciMed/style-guide/blob/master/samples/specs/whitespace.md)